 💜 More recipes you'll love

-If you love this vegan pasta primavera recipe, check out these other Italian-inspired recipes, including lots of veggie pasta, sauces and more!
+If you love this angel hair pasta with veggies recipe, check out these other Italian-inspired recipes, including lots of vegetable pasta, sauces and more!

 📖 Recipe